 Kentucky: Drink Bourbon

-Kentucky is best known for its bourbon.
-And tours at the Buffalo Trace Distillery in Frankfort, Kentucky, are on the house.
-The Trace Tour leads you through the rolling bourbon barrels, which includes a tasting of their award-winning products.
+Kentucky is known for its bourbon — and tours at the Buffalo Trace Distillery in Frankfort, Kentucky, are on the house.
+The Trace Tour leads you through the rolling bourbon barrels and includes a tasting of the company’s award-winning products.

 Maryland: Walk on the Wild Side at the Salisbury Zoo

 Free parking and free admission — what could be better?
 Located just a short drive from Ocean City, Maryland, the Salisbury Zoo is the perfect activity year-round.
-With over 100 animals, visitors can spend an entire day exploring the park and habitats of their favorite animals.
+With more than 100 animals, visitors can spend an entire day exploring the park and habitats of their favorite animals.

 Michigan: Visit Pictured Rocks

-Taking a trip to Pictured Rocks National Lakeshore is a nature lover’s paradise.
+Taking a trip to Pictured Rocks National Lakeshore in Munising, Michigan, is a nature lover’s paradise.
 With sandstone cliffs, beaches, sand dunes, waterfalls and forests, there is something to explore in all four seasons.
-Take a hike, bring a picnic and remember to take plenty of pictures (the rocks are used to it).
+Take a hike, bring a picnic and remember to take plenty of pictures — the rocks are used to it.

 Minnesota: Learn Everything You Ever Wanted To Know About SPAM

 Austin, Minnesota, is home to the SPAM Museum, which boasts a “whole new spin on ‘cubism.'”
-There are a ton of interactive exhibits, including a Monty Python cafe, provision market and a kid’s play area.
 If you’re interested in the history of SPAM, or you just want to know what it’s made of, there are free guided tours every hour.
+The SPAMbassadors, as they’re called, can answer your questions.

 Mississippi: Meet Kermit the Frog